-63. The Venice Commission has submitted that equality of opportunity between parties and candidates requires that the main political forces should be able to voice their opinions in the main organs of the country's media.
-Accordingly this right must be clearly regulated with due respect for freedom of expression and failure to observe the right to equality of opportunity in this regards should be subject to appropriate sanctions.
+main organs of the country's media.
+Accordingly this right must be clearly regulated with due respect for freedom of expression and failure to observe the right to equality of opportunity in this regard should be subject to appropriate sanctions.
 The Venice Commission emphasised the fact that media failure to provide impartial information about the election campaign and candidates is one of the most frequent shortcomings arising during elections.
-The Venice Commission should be made to ensure that there is minimum access to privately owned audiovisual media, with regard to election campaign and that spending by political parties may likewise be limited in order to guarantee equality of opportunity.89
+The Venice Commission hence suggested that in conformity with freedom of expression, a legal provision should be made to ensure that there is minimum access to privately owned audiovisual media, with regard to election campaign and that spending by political parties may likewise be limited in order to guarantee equality of opportunity.
+89